 Recovery is a long-term process consisting of the following 3 phases:

-The output of these three phases will be an Action Framework.
-Near-term opportunities and actions will be prioritized and implemented throughout the process.
+The output of these three phases will be a Recovery Strategic Plan.
+Near-term opportunities and actions will be prioritized and implemented throughout the process via an Interim Recovery Strategy.

 - For a deep dive of the Recovery Process, view the Action Planning Process.